realworldtech/weather-web-services/README.md

 ## Can I use this docker image set for my own application?

 Sure.
 Also check out Mark Tees' (@mkbt) project, Django-Quick at https://github.com/mkbt/django_quick.
 This project is a little old now (Given it's based on Fig which has now become docker-compose) but is probably cleaner than our project here.

+## What's with that "location" model?

+We wanted to give you an example of implementing django-rest-framework.
+This isn't supposed to be (just) an exercise in how well you can read the docs - we want to see how you work with the data and information that's available.
+Giving you an example of working model, in the project, seemed like a good place to start.
+You don't have to use it.